Finding the Top Financial Advisor Firms in Alexandria, Virginia

 McLaughlin Ryder Investments Investing Strategy

-MRI works with Pershing, LLC, a division of the Bank of New York Mellon, to provide investment management services.
-Each account is managed by an investment advisory representative from the firm.
+McLaughlin Ryder Investments works with Pershing, LLC, a division of the Bank of New York Mellon, to provide investment management services.
+Each account is managed by an investment adviser representative from the firm.
 When examining securities, the firm deploys fundamental analysis.
-This entails evaluating a security such as a stock by taking a deep look at such factors as a company’s condition and how it performs in its overall sector.
+This entails evaluating securities such as stocks by taking a deep look at such factors as a company’s condition and how it performs in its overall sector.

 The firm notes that “rather than focusing primarily on securities selection, we attempt to identify an appropriate ratio of securities, fixed income and cash suitable to the client’s investment goals and risk tolerance.”

-Westbourne Investments manages more than $100 million in assets.
-The fee-based firm works with a clientele of mostly individuals and some businesses, according to its most recent filings with the SEC.
-To open an investment account with Westbourne, you’d need at least $100,000.
+Westbourne Investments manages millions of dollars across a fairly small team of on-staff advisors.
+The fee-based firm works with a clientele of most individuals and some businesses, according to its most recent filings with the SEC.
+To open an investment account with Westbourne, you need at least $100,000, though the firm may waive this requirement.

 The team at Westbourne has a long track record in the financial services space.
-CEO Robert Long is a chartered investment analyst and a member of the CFA institute.
+Chairman and CEO Robert Long is a chartered financial analyst (CFA).
 He served as president of the Washington Society of Investment Analysts and secretary of Washington Mutual Investors Fund.

 Westbourne Investments Background